unplatform-io/clientside-instantsearch-demo/README.md

 Furthermore, the use of a search service with a lot of functions is not necessary very often.
 Certainly not for an online store with a limited number of products.
 And if necessary, users can simply switch from this adapter to Algolia, because it supports the same front-end (Instantsearch).

 This demo shows how Instantsearch can be used with ItemsJS using the Instantsearch-ItemsJS-adapter NPM-package.
-This package connects Instantsearch to ItemsJS and ItemsJS will perform a client side based search for your website.
+This package connects Instantsearch to ItemsJS and ItemsJS will perform a client-side based search for your website.
 Almost all features of Instantsearch are supported with this adapter.
-A List of features with extra Information can be found in the [adapter package readme](https://github.com/unplatform-io/instantsearch-itemsjs-adapter#readme).
+A List of features with extra information can be found in the [adapter package readme](https://github.com/unplatform-io/instantsearch-itemsjs-adapter#readme).

 ## Use application